njamutoh/aws-crm-platform/README.md

 - Security groups isolating edge, app, and data tiers
 - EC2 instances configured for IMDSv2-compatible metadata access
 - Controlled runtime secret retrieval during deployment

+This design avoided hardcoded secrets in the repository and ensured that secret access depended on both IAM permission and KMS decryption permission.

+---

+## Logging and Operational Visibility

+This project required operational visibility across multiple services, not just application logs.

+The main troubleshooting and validation points included:
+- CodePipeline execution history for stage-level failures
+- CodeBuild logs for buildspec and image build problems
+- CodeDeploy lifecycle logs for deployment hook failures
+- ALB target health checks for application readiness
+- EC2 bootstrap behavior through user data execution
+- application health endpoint validation after deployment

+This mattered because many of the failures were cross-service failures.
+For example, a deployment could fail because the instance bootstrapped incorrectly, because a secret could not be decrypted, or because the app started without a valid schema.
+Getting the platform stable meant following the failure across AWS service boundaries instead of stopping at the first visible symptom.

 ---